 There are things you can do to help cope with these common side effects of nitrofurantoin.

 Keep taking the medicine, but speak to a doctor if the advice on how to cope does not help and a side effect is still bothering you or does not go away.

 Nitrofurantoin may cause your pee to turn dark yellow or a brownish colour.
 This is normal and is not a reason to stop taking the medicine.
 Your pee will return to its usual colour once you stop taking nitrofurantoin.

 Serious side effects are rare and happen in less than 1 in 1,000 people.

-- pale poo and dark pee together, yellow skin or the whites of your eyes turn yellow - this can be a sign of liver or gallbladder problems
+- pale poo and dark pee together, or the whites of your eyes turn yellow or your skin turns yellow (this may be less obvious on brown or black skin) – this can be a sign of liver or gallbladder problems

-- bruising or bleeding you can't explain (including nosebleeds), sore throat, a high temperature (38C or above) and feeling tired or generally unwell – these can be signs of blood problems
+- bruising or bleeding you cannot explain (including nosebleeds), sore throat, a high temperature and feeling tired or generally unwell – these can be signs of blood problems

-In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to nitrofurantoin.
+In rare cases, it's possible to have a serious allergic reaction to nitrofurantoin (anaphylaxis).